LylaZhao/lylazhao.github.io/index.md

 title: Home
 ---

 Hi, I’m Lyla.
+Welcome to my blog.

-Welcome to my personal blog, where I write about work, learning, ideas, and life.
+Knowing is not enough unless it becomes who you are.